positibo/MIMS/README.md

 - **GET /api/v1/product** - Get a list of products.
 - **GET /api/v2/product** - Get a list of products with packaging details.
 - **POST /api/v1/product** - Add a new product.

+## Database

+- Foreign keys ensure referential integrity between products, packaging, and items.

+- The PackagingType column allows flexibility to support different types of packaging (e.g., box, pallet, wrapper).

+- The RecursivePackaging CTE is used to fetch packaging at all levels, including nested packaging.

+- The ParentPackagingID allows us to represent hierarchical relationships between packaging items (e.g., a box within another box).

+- create.table.script - This script create the tables.
+- insert.table.script - This script inserts the data.
+- product.query.script - This Recursive Query for fetches the product with the packaging Hierarchy.
+- packaging.query.script - This query fetches the packaging associated with a specific item using a JOIN between Packaging and Items.

+- Consider indexing ProductID and PackagingID in the Packaging and Items tables for efficient queries.
+- CREATE INDEX IX_Packaging_ProductID ON Packaging(ProductID);
+- CREATE INDEX IX_Items_PackagingID ON Items(PackagingID);